yaraeslamm/bachelor_thesis/AudioBased/Readme.md

 # Audio-Based System

 ## Overview
-The Audio-Based System integrates Omniverse and Kimi to process and respond to audio input.
+The Audio-Based System integrates Omniverse integrates Omniverse with Kimi for audio-driven facial expressions

 ## Installation and Setup
 1. Navigate to the `audioBased` directory: